 So, when combining the Force.com licenses with the database.com fees, the total out of pocket for a company looking to make some custom apps was more than $16,500 for the year.
 I am sure there are discounts off of this list pricing, especially for those companies already using the packaged apps.
 But this is still a steep price.
 (And, we did not add in the potential premium for professional-grade support.)

-Now, compare this to Caspio.
-An organization could add unlimited applications, unlimited users, unlimited light users, build custom online databases with huge amounts of database objects, for much less.
+Now, compare this to Caspio — an organization that could add unlimited users and light users, support a scalable number of applications, and create a web based database with huge amounts of database objects,for much less.
 The Caspio Standard plan (which includes technical support) maxes out at $2,988 per year.

 Using Force.com and database.com to build apps and store data online can cost four times more than using Caspio.